 Part of what gives ACDS its warm, inclusive feel is our community events bringing together our families and students, neighbors, and friends.

 Our events are lovingly coordinated by parent volunteers and are a tradition well-remembered by all who participate, including alumni.
 These events bring our families together, on campus, to create life-long cherished memories.
 Join the fun!

 To explore our community life and our traditions, please expand the events below.

 This is an opportunity for new and returning families to meet their children’s teachers, see their new classrooms, and enjoy lemonade and cookies.
 Children and parents are encouraged to explore the classrooms and chat briefly with the teachers.
 The Lemonade Party interactions help children overcome their "jitters" before classes begin, making the first day of school more relaxed, fun and productive.

 Elementary (1st-5th grade)

-This informal gathering is a BYOL (Bring your Own Lunch) activity.
-It’s held at Greystone Park adjacent to the school and offers students and parents a chance to reconnect with familiar friends and meet new ones while enjoying lunch and treats.
+This informal gathering is held at Greystone Park adjacent to the school and offers students and parents a chance to reconnect with familiar friends and meet new ones while enjoying popsicles.
+Elementary teachers are on hand to greet parents and students, as well as answer any questions.

 Middle School Welcome Event